 - The WISER Girls Secondary School has had four graduating classes since opening its doors in 2010 with 100% graduating in each class.

-- Despite a 75% dropout rate in neighboring schools (51% due to early pregnancy) no student has ever dropped out of the WISER Girls Secondary School.
+- Despite a 75% dropout rate in neighboring secondary schools (51% due to early pregnancy) WISER has virtually eliminated dropout within our student population.

 - Nearly 40% of the WISER Girls Secondary School students are orphans and earn university acceptance at the same rate as all students at WISER.